AlgebraicJulia/Decapodes.jl/docs/src/brussel/brussel.md

 ## Boundary Conditions

 We now establish the Dirichlet boundary conditions for our model.
 Here we intend to set some portion of the `U` variable to be a fixed value on some portion of the mesh.
-At this point, the conditions are only set symbolically and their actual implementation can change.
+At this point the boundary conditions are only set symbolically and their actual implementation can change.
 Note that these values are set at the beginning of execution, as shown by the computation graph.
 ```@example DEC
 BrusselatorBoundaries = @decapode begin
   B::Constant